The difference between a bestselling book and a book that sells a handful of copies can be summed up in one word

-Barbara Teszler, who previously worked as a publicist at HarperCollins Publishers, has recently seen huge success through the talk-show world, featuring books on Dr. Oz, The Steve Harvey Show, MSNBC, and more.
+Barbara Teszler, who previously worked as a publicist at HarperCollins Publishers, has recently seen huge success through the talkshow world, featuring books on The TODAY Show, Good Morning America, 20/20 and Entertainment Tonight.
 Her business, Teszler PR, is focused on staying current in a world where the trends never stop changing.
 Her location in Los Angeles is a great place to do that.

 Doctors, lawyers, and authors (authors getting the most say, of course) all have benefited from working with Barbara and enjoyed the process!
 Some notable names include JJ Virgin, The American Academy of Pediatrics, Zachery Ty Bryan and the Talk Show Host of “The Doctors” Andrew Ordon.

 Best Fit: Non-Fiction

-Teszler PR definitely works with more non-fiction than fiction; they are a great choice for books involving the health industry.
-However, they enjoy working with high caliber fiction and they would be an excellent resource for books that walk the line between the two genres.
+Teszler PR definitely works with mostly nonfiction; they are a great choice for books involving the health industry.

 - Think of your book as an extension of you.
 Congratulations!
 You’re the proud parent of a published novel.
 You have your child enrolled in school with a publisher or self-publishing set up (nothing wrong with homeschooling), now you need to help your little one develop.